 All of this work can be saved through the post-class review.

-You can open a blank whiteboard if you would like the image to be placed on a seperate canvas.
+You can open a blank whiteboard if you would like the image to be placed on a separate canvas.

 Why do we convert the website link?